rlphjyson/mcp-toolkit-ai/README.md

 a GitHub Issues bridge, local dev-environment awareness, and a personal Markdown knowledge base — plus one generic CLI client that speaks to all five over the real protocol.

-Project 3 of a 2026 portfolio series — see [project 1, docuchat-ai](https://github.com/rlphjyson/docuchat-ai)
-(RAG chat) and [project 2, prreview-ai](https://github.com/rlphjyson/prreview-ai) (AI PR review).

 ## What makes this one different

-Projects 1 and 2 are fullstack web apps.
-This one is deliberately protocol-only — no frontend, no dashboard.
 Each server is a small, independently-installable Python package exposing MCP tools/resources over stdio; the CLI is a thin, generic client, not a bespoke UI per server.
 That keeps every server's scope tight (no UI layer to also build five times) and demonstrates a different kind of integration surface than the rest of the series: the thing consuming these